SciML/MethodOfLines.jl/docs/src/MOLFiniteDifference.md

 `center_align`: naive grid, starting from lower boundary, ending on upper boundary with step of `dx`

 `edge_align`: offset grid, set halfway between the points that would be generated with center_align, with extra points at either end that are above and below the supremum and infimum by `dx/2`.
-This improves accuracy for neumann BCs.
+This improves accuracy for Neumann BCs.